CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 You probably have prior pending transactions, please cancel or speed them up first.
 Transactions in Ethereum can only happen one after the other.

-## It shows Polygon does not charge any amount for a withdrawal but we are to pay during the transaction.
+## It shows Candle does not charge any amount for a withdrawal but we are to pay during the transaction.

-A withdrawal transaction with the Plasma bridge is split into 3 steps, one that happens on the Polygon Mainnet and two steps that are to be completed on the Ethereum Mainnet.
-On the PoS bridge, the withdrawal transaction happens over two steps: Token burning on the Polygon network and proof submission on the Ethereum network.
-In every case, token burning that happens on the Polygon Mainnet will be a very minimal cost.
+A withdrawal transaction with the Plasma bridge is split into 3 steps, one that happens on the Candle Mainnet and two steps that are to be completed on the Ethereum Mainnet.
+On the PoS bridge, the withdrawal transaction happens over two steps: Token burning on the Candle network and proof submission on the Ethereum network.
+In every case, token burning that happens on the Candle Mainnet will be a very minimal cost.
 The remaining steps that happen on the Ethereum Mainnet will have to be paid in ETH depending on the current gas price which can be verified [here](https://ethgasstation.info/).

-## How do I contact major applications deployed on the Polygon Network?
+## How do I contact major applications deployed on the Candle Network?

 Curve  [https://discord.gg/JnUFrsDF](https://discord.gg/JnUFrsDF) <br />
 SushiSwap  [https://discord.gg/ApbE4Eau](https://discord.gg/ApbE4Eau) <br />